philippinespire/pire_lcwgs_data_processing/scripts/ANGSD_wahab/README.md

 <p>

 ## 11. Selection scan to get a list of neutral SNPs
 The selection.R script can be used to get a list of neutral SNPs for species with only 1 location.
-The selection_3sites.R script was created specifically for *Sphaeramia nematoptera* with 6 populations at 3 sites.
+The selection_Sne.R script was created specifically for *Sphaeramia nematoptera* with 6 populations at 3 sites.

 For the case of *Sphaeramia nematoptera*, the number of chromosomes changed after filtering.
 Therefore, a new chromosome list had to be created too.
-The selection_3sites.R script provides code for that.
+The selection_Sne.R script provides code for that.
 A new index must be created for the new neutral snp list and it is executed through the the index_snplist.sbatch script.
 Make sure to execute this after you create your neutral snp list.

 ```
 sbatch index_snplist.sbatch